thecodingdad/ha-xtool/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)](https://github.com/hacs/integration)
 [![GitHub Release](https://img.shields.io/github/v/release/thecodingdad/ha-xtool)](https://github.com/thecodingdad/ha-xtool/releases)

+> [!IMPORTANT]
-> ⚠️ **This is an independent community project and is not affiliated with or endorsed by xTool.
+> **This is an independent community project and is not affiliated with or endorsed by xTool.
 The integration is provided as-is, without any warranty.** Operating a laser cutter, engraver or fiber-laser welder through Home Assistant carries real-world safety risks (fire, blindness, burns, electrical hazards) — automated control over a high-power laser is *your* responsibility.
 Use at your own risk; see the full [Disclaimer](#disclaimer) for details.

+> [!INFO]
-> ℹ️ **The integration was developed and tested with an xTool S1.** Other protocols/models are supported based on reverse-engineering, but have not been tested with real hardware.
+> **The integration was developed and tested with an xTool S1.** Other protocols/models are supported based on reverse-engineering, but have not been tested with real hardware.
 Community feedback is welcome!

 ## Features